 NOTE: Do not add any type of tire liner or foam fill material to the tires.
-Excessive loads created by foam filled tires may cause failures to the hydro drive system, frame, and other components.
+Excessive loads created by foam filled tires may cause failures to the hydro drive system, frame and other components.
 Foam filling tires will void the warranty.

-5.1.14 Check condition of belts:
+5.1.13 Check condition of belts:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up.
-Lift the rubber flap on front side of the engine to check pump drive belt. - c) Remove left and right belt shields on deck and lift up floor pan to inspect deck drive belt. - d) Check under machine to inspect the mule drive belt. - e) See Sections 5.2.3, through 5.2.5 for belt adjustment.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Check under engine deck to check pump drive belt. - c) Remove left and right belt shields on deck and lift out floor pan to inspect deck drive belt. - d) See Sections 5.2.3 and 5.2.4, for belt adjustment.

-5.1.15 Lubricate grease fittings:
+5.1.14 Lubricate grease fittings: